MuhtasimTanmoy/notebook/crypto/substrate.md

     - State Transition Function ( Runtime )
         - Compiled down to `wasm`
         - Runs on all platforms
-        - Store `wasm` on chain which allows `forkless runtime update`
+        - Store `wasm` on a chain which allows `forkless runtime update`
-        - Upgrade blockchain without hard fork, putting runtime logic there
+        - Upgrade blockchain without a hard fork, putting runtime logic there
         - Sudo pallet for testing
-    - Concensus
+    - Consensus
         - Authoring
             - PoW
             - Aura